 Changes in Thinking

-Lack of concentration or ability to follow a train of thought
+- Lack of concentration or being able to follow a train of thought

-Strange ideas that may not make sense (for example, thinking that parents are stealing things or that an evil spirit possesses him)
+- Strange ideas that may not make sense (for example, thinking that parents are stealing things or that an evil spirit possesses him or her)

 Changes in Emotions

 - Being extremely moody or irritable

 - Awkward or unusual movements of the face or body

 - Talking to himself, using odd speech that you can't understand, or making rapid shifts in topics